vincegwu/Epicbook/Installation & Configuration Guide.md

-# The EpicBook! - Installation & Configuration Guide
+# The EpicBook! - Installation, Configuration & Troubleshooting Guide

 ## 📌 Introduction
-This document provides step-by-step instructions on how to install, configure, and run **The EpicBook!** application on **Amazon Linux 2** or a local machine.
+This document provides step-by-step instructions on how to install, configure, and troubleshoot **The EpicBook!** application on **Amazon Linux 2** or a local machine.

 ---